eNMS-automation/eNMS/README.md

 ## Notification system

-After a service or a workflow is executed, you can configure eNMS to send a notification.
+After a service or a workflow is executed, you can configure eNMS to send a notification with the results.
 Three types of notification are available:
 - via mail (a brief summary and the full logs attached as a textfile)
 - via Slack